shackle-rs/shackle/docs/src/process.md

 ## Query structure

-TODO: discuss the design of the Salsa queries for the compiler.
+- Discuss the design of the Salsa queries for the compiler.
+- Think about the level of [selection queries](https://salsa-rs.github.io/salsa/common_patterns/selection.html) required to avoid unnecessary recomputation
+- What needs to be interned (probably most data structures should be interned)
+- AST probably needs to use a path as the key to allow for top down queries where the result for a node depends on the result of its parents

 ## Notes